Hantao-Ye/Microcontroller-Architecture-and-Applications/markdown-notes/chapter-1.md

 - 512 bytes
 - 100 000 write/erase cycles
-- stores and recalls variables during program execution
+- logs system malfunctions and fault data during program execution
+- stores data must be retained during a power failure but might need to be changed periodically

 ### SRAM